 Funeral sandwiches the name only takes me off!
-Well, this is not the last time we are going to make it and so obvious with the ingredients in hand, we can make it any time.
-But the reason behind its name is somewhat different.
-Never thought I will be sharing funeral dishes with you people, it just takes me one step back to think of losing someone.
+Well, there is nothing to mourn about in the recipe. it is quite fun and simple to make Funeral Sandwiches.
+The ingredients can be found anytime and anywhere.
+But, the reason behind its name is somewhat different.
+Never thought I will be sharing funeral dishes with you people, but, taking my history in consideration it just takes me one step back to think of losing someone

 Also, try our Cheesy Spinach and Corn Sandwich